German bond auction stutters as yields fall on ECB

 * Portuguese bond swap falls short of expectations

-* ECB might look at govt bond buys next year - Constancio (Updates prices into close)
+* ECB might look at govt bond buys next year - Constancio (.)

 By John Geddie